paulrougieux/cobwood/README.md

 Key Features:

-- **Panel Data Structure**: The package employs panel data formatted with multiple years and countries, enabling comprehensive time-series and cross-sectional analysis.
+- **Panel Data Structure**: The package represents international forest products market data through 2 dimensional arrays with multiple years and countries, enabling time-series and cross-sectional analysis.

-- **Data Handling with Xarray**: Utilizes Xarray datasets to efficiently manage and manipulate multi-dimensional data structures.
+- **Data Handling with Xarray**: Utilizes Xarray datasets to efficiently manipulate multi-dimensional data structures.
+X array is tightly integrated with pandas.
+  Conversion to and from pandas data frames is very straightforward.
+Xarray datasets are saved on disk using the NetCDF format.
+This format has the advantage of providing good metadata descriptors.
+NetCDF is a standard data format used in earth systems modelling, that will just help this model become a component of a greater modelling tool chain.

+# Installation

+Install from the python package index:

+    pip install cobwood

+# Run the model

+Only the GFFPMx model is available.
+The input data can be downloaded from the website of the university of Wisconsin and converted to CSV files.
+Convert data to CSV files:

+Load input data into a GFPMX model object and run the model.
+At each step compare with the run loaded from the Excel Sheet:

+    from cobwood.gfpmx import GFPMX
+    gfpmxb2021 = GFPMX(
+        input_dir="gfpmx_base2021", base_year=2021, scenario_name="base_2021", rerun=True
+    )
+    gfpmxb2021.run(compare=True, strict=False)

+It's possible to change any input parameters in the GFPMX object after it has been created.
+For example, to change the GDP projections to an artificial 2% growth scenario.

+    gfpmx_2_percent = GFPMX(
+        input_dir="gfpmx_base2021", base_year=2021, scenario_name="2_percent",
+        rerun=True
+    )
+    gfpmx_2_percent.gdp

 # Model Formulation

 The core implementation serves as a foundation for developing various versions of global forest sector models.
-The data structure is intended to enable users to extend, or customize the model to fit specific research or policy questions.
+A panel data structure based on N dimensional arrays  enable users to extend, or customize the model to fit specific research questions.

 The first model formulation is based on GFPMX: "A Cobweb Model of the Global Forest Sector, with an Application to the Impact of the COVID-19 Pandemic" by Joseph Buongiorno